 COVID-19 Financial Hardship Policy

 Ratepayers who meet the criteria under this policy can enter into a payment plan and/or have payment of their rates deferred without incurring penalty interest.
-Applications for consideration under Council’s COVID-19 Financial Hardship Policy should be in writing and can be sent via email to email@example.com Ratepayers will need to provide evidence to support their claim for financial hardship.
+Applications for consideration under Council’s COVID-19 Financial Hardship Policy should be in writing and can be sent via email to firstname.lastname@example.org Ratepayers will need to provide evidence to support their claim for financial hardship.
 If you are a business seeking consideration, verification of Job Keeper support during the period for which you are claiming rate relief is acceptable.
-Enquiries regarding the policy can be made by contacting the Revenue Section on 03 5220 5750.
+Enquiries regarding the policy can be made by contacting the Revenue team on 03 5320 5750.

 How are my rates calculated?

 Waste Management Services